 The first five years of a child’s life are critical for development.
-The experiences children have in these years help shape the adults they will become.
-More than anything else, your relationship with your child shapes the way your child learns and develops.
+The experiences children have in these years help shape the adults they’ll become.
+Your relationship with your child plays a big part in the way he learns and develops.

 About early child development